C-Loftus/colton_talon/README.md

 # My Talon Scripts

-All of these are supplementary to the standard knausj (now called the talon `community`) repo on the most recent release.
+My scripts are supplementary to the standard community repo on the most recent release and work without any forking.

-I don't use a fork of community.
-This contains all talon configuration.

 # Functionality